ilambrev/Codewars/JavaScript_Solutions/README.md

 <br />

-# Challenge 050 Which are in?
+# Challenge 050 Which Are In?

 My solution -> *[050WhichAreIn](050WhichAreIn.js)*